Anupamit/Js-Learn/React-js.md

 - React event handlers are written inside curly braces: `onClick={damm}`  instead of `onClick="damm()"`.
 - To pass an argument to an event handler, use an arrow function.

-# what is react list?
+# What is react list?
 - In React, you will render lists with some type of loop.
 In the array method map() is generally the preferred method.

 # What is use of Keys in react?